rmit-s3562854-David-Ping/database-systems/README.md

 # Database Systems assignment 1

-The Java application takes in the following command line arguments

-`1`: Load the generated csv files into Apache DB

 ## Loading data into Apache Derby

 Run the "generate-table-data.rb" script at the root of the project, this will generate 2 csv files "parking-bay.csv" and "parking-event.csv".